gpbl/isomorphic500/README.md

 Lets talk about the data that `react-intl` needs to deliver translated content.
 Translated messages are saved in the [intl](src/intl) directory and shared between client and server using the [IntlStore](stores/IntlStore).

 This store listens to a `LOAD_INTL_SERVER` action dispatched by [IntlActionCreator](src/actions/IntlActionCreators.js).
 We execute this action **only server side** before rendering the `HtmlDocument` component together with the usual `navigateAction`.
-(It has the `_SERVER` suffix in its name to mark that it is a server-side only action: the [IntlStore](stores/IntlStore) will handle it only on a node.js environment)
+This allows to dehydrate/rehydrate the store content.

-An higher-order component would pass the store state to the react-intl components as props.
-For doing this, I used a custom implementation of [FormattedMessage](src/utils/FormattedMessage.js) and [FormattedNumber](src/utils/FormattedNumber.js), adopting a small [connectToIntlStore](src/utils/connectToIntlStore.js) utils.
+React-intl components need to have access to the `IntlStore`.
+Plus, since I'm using ES6 classes, I can't adopt the react-intl `Mixin` in my components.
+To solve this, I wrap the `Formatted*` components and make them available from [IntlComponents](src/utils/IntlComponents.js).

 ### Sending the locale to the API